piratebomber/cirkel.io/README.rst

 Security
 ========

-Security is our top priority.
-We implement:
+Security is a core priority.
+The platform implements:

 - **End-to-end encryption** for all communications
-- **Zero-knowledge authentication** for privacy
+- **Zero-knowledge authentication** for privacy protection
 - **Advanced threat detection** with real-time monitoring
 - **Compliance automation** for GDPR, CCPA, HIPAA
 - **Regular security audits** and penetration testing